 Luke is an ambassador for CEOP (Child Exploitation Online Protection) and presents at national multi-agency conferences.
-Previously, Luke was a national assessor for Online Safety through the SWGFL , a counsellor for ChildLine and has working with the NSPCC Schools Service.
-Other specialists appearances have included BBC radio to provide expert analysis on current topics relating to the digital world.
+Previously Luke was a national assessor for Online Safety through the South West Grid for Learning, a counsellor for Childline and has worked with the NSPCC schools service.
+Other specialist appearances have included BBC radio to provide expert analysis on current topics relating to the digital world.

-Katrina is an experienced Training Development Specialist with a demonstrated history of working in the non-profit organization training industry.
-Katrina is skilled in Communication, Visual Learning, Youth Empowerment, Team Effectiveness, and Team Leadership.
+Katrina is an experienced Training Development Specialist with a demonstrated history of working in the non-profit organisation training industry.
+Katrina is skilled in Communication, Visual Learning, Youth Empowerment, Team Effectiveness and Team Leadership.

-Katrina has for the last seven years worked for Hertfordshire Constabulary as a volunteer and a Police Constable.
-She has been exposed to a number of incidents which means her knowledge and experience of law and child protection are a key interest and strength of hers.
-She has had the opportunity to work with a number of organisation's when investigating crimes and supporting victims.
-Since leaving the police Katrina has been lecturing in College by providing high quality teaching, learning, assessment and internal moderation across a range of Public Services courses up to and including Higher Education, ensuring high levels of achievement and success.
+Katrina worked for seven years for Hertfordshire Constabulary as a volunteer and a Police Constable.
+Katrina has been exposed to a number of incidents which means her knowledge and experience of law and child protection are a key interest and strength of hers.

-Lizzy’s career has specialised in delivering education interventions across the statutory, voluntary and private sector.
-Lizzy completed her degree in Sports Science and Psychology, thereafter completing a Masters within Sports Psychology.
+Lizzy’s career has specialised in delivering education interventions across the statutory, voluntary and private sectors.
+Lizzy completed her degree in Sports Science and Psychology, thereafter completing a Masters in Sports Psychology.

-Having qualified as a Social Worker in 2010, Amy has worked as a senior social worker in a variety of social work teams including; frontline child protection, working with children with disabilities, children who are looked after as well as with children who are being adopted.
-Amy has extensive court work experience within the child protection arena and is currently involved in the review process for child deaths within London, working with other multiagency professionals in order to look at how agencies can work better together to safeguard children.
+Having qualified as a Social Worker in 2010, Amy has worked as a Senior Social Worker in a variety of teams, including frontline child protection, children with disabilities, looked after children and children who are being adopted.
+Amy has extensive court work experience within the child protection arena and have been involved in the review process for child deaths within London, working with other multi-agency professionals to determine how agencies can work better together to safeguard children.

-Jennie has worked as an advocate and therapist for vulnerable crime victims, and has extensive experience in a busy London Youth Offending Service and peripatetic Youth Service.
-She is an experienced couple and child psychotherapist, and now specialises in adults with learning difficulties.
+Jennifer has worked as an advocate and therapist for vulnerable crime victims and has extensive experience in a busy London Youth Offending Service and peripatetic Youth Service.
+She is an experienced couple and child psychotherapist and now specialises in adults with learning difficulties.

 Linda is a highly experienced social work practitioner and senior manager with a strong operational and strategic understanding of safeguarding children and young people and of risk management.